Traveling to Central Oregon:

 Central Oregon sits in the middle of the State on the east side of the Cascade Range.
 The roads leading to the region take you through scenic mountain passes and high desert terrain.
 US Highway 97 (a north and south route from Madras to Klamath Falls), and State Highway 20 (the east and west route from Idaho/Burns to Salem/Willamette Valley) are the two most vital roads which provide access to the area.
 These access roads are paved highways with a posted speed limit of 55 miles per hour.

-Air service carriers serving RDM are Alaska Airlines, United Express, and Delta Connection.
+American Airlines offers daily non-stop service from LAX to RDM.
+Additional Air service carriers serving RDM include Alaska Airlines, United Express, and Delta Connection.
 Two general aviation airports also serve business charter and private pilots: the Bend Municipal Airport, Bend and Sunriver Airport at Sunriver.

 Save when you rent with Avis Rent A Car System providing automobile rentals from the Redmond Airport and various locations within Bend.
 For special discount rates phone 800-331-1600 and refer to the Avis Worldwide Discount (AWD) number W984576.
 Please call the Redmond location directly at 541-923-3750, should you have any special needs.